MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/GettingStarted.md

 * **Action.OpenUrl** - opens the `action.Url`.
 * **Action.Submit** - takes the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.
-* **Action.Http** - for this action, submit an HTTP request to the appropriate url with Headers and Body set.
 * **Action.ShowCard**  invokes a dialog and renders the sub-card into that dialog.
 Note that you only need to handle this if `ShowCardActionMode` is set to `popup`.

 ## Render a card